+Typically these courses are not Seminars.
 Graduate-level coursework completed as a graduate student can be used for the Ph.D. skills requirement whether taken before or during the PhD. program.

-Seminars or credits earned as independent study (999) or research (990) cannot be used to satisfy this requirement.
+Credits earned as independent study (999) or research (990) cannot be used to satisfy this requirement.